horizonfleet/horizonfleet.github.io/public/backend/README.md

 Firstly, Azure is currently shaping to be the main competitor to the industry leading Amazon Web Services and offers a free student credit program, making it well suited for a study project.
 Secondly, while some team-members had previous experience with Googles Cloud Platform, another option with a student credit offering, we wanted to gain experience with another solution.

-We did not expect that hosting our solution would require as many resources, but in the end the student credit of multiple accounts was fully used up.
+We did not expect that hosting our solution would require many resources, but in the end the student credit of multiple accounts was fully used up, also due to experimenting with different features.

 Azure Kubernetes Service and Azure Cosmos DB were chosen early in the process as the two main components on which Horizon runs.
 Subsequent architecture and tool decisions were made accordingly.

 After testing parts of the solution in clusters or containers on local machines, the live deployment only required small changes to the general workflow, the largest being heavy wait times while waiting for container images to upload for live testing.

-As Horizon was developed as a prototype and underwent constant changes, in addition to the high cost of hosting the service, Horizon did not run online for extendend periods of time.
+As Horizon was developed as a prototype and underwent constant changes, in addition to the high cost of hosting the service, Horizon did not run online for extended periods of time.
 This means that no large database of data for training could be collected.
 Monitoring was therefore not required (and would have cost additional credit).
 The Batch Database did not reach full capacity and remained below the free tier of 400 RU/s for the duration of the project.